patcg-individual-drafts/private-aggregation-api/README.md

 ## Reports

-The report will mirror the [structure proposed for the Attribution Reporting API](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md#aggregatable-reports).
+The report, including the payload, will mirror the [structure proposed for the Attribution Reporting API](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md#aggregatable-reports).
 However, a few details will change.
 For example, fields with no equivalent on this API (e.g. `attribution_destination` and `source_registration_time`) won't be present.
 Additionally, the `api` field will contain either `"fledge"` or `"shared-storage"` to reflect which API's context requested the report.

 The following is an example report showing the JSON format
 ```jsonc